-One note: my granddaughter broke out in eczema about a year old.
+One note: my granddaughter broke out in eczema when she was a year old.
 Her parents had her on a healthy diet that included little sugar.
 My nutrition classes indicated that many children with eczema have it because of low vitamin A levels.
 I suggested to my son to give her 1 teaspoon of cod liver oil (lemon flavor) each day.
-Their pediatric dermatologist told them to give her 1 tablespoon of raw apple cider vinegar each day.
-The combination did the trick–eczema free!
+Their pediatric dermatologist told them to add 1 tablespoon of raw apple cider vinegar each day.
+The combination did the trick–eczema-free!

-The point is–I’m not sure that every child that has eczema is overloading on sugar.
+The point is–I’m not sure that every child that has eczema is overloaded on sugar.

 If your child suffers from eczema, eliminate as much sugar from their diets as possible.
 And if you can get your child to actually take 1 tablespoon of raw apple cider vinegar–do that.
 However, I think it’s easier to give them 1 teaspoon of lemon flavor cod liver oil